Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-messenger.md

     - Start ngrok

         This will create a public url to access the local server.
 The url looks like `https://xxxxxxxxxxx.ngrok.io`.
-We shall use this url to set up our webhook.
+We will use this URL to set up our webhook.

         ```bash
         ./ngrok http 8000
         ```

-    **`Note:`** Keep the port number is the same as used in `main.py`.
+    **`Note:`** Keep the port number the same as used in `main.py`.
-7. Chatbot at work
+7. Running the chatbot

-    Open your messenger app/web, search for your page name.
-Send messages to it.
+    Open Messenger and search for your page name and send messages to it.
 The messages will be redirected to your bot.
-Here is the sample of our pizza bot deployed.
-View a sample of our [pizza bot](#test-your-messenger-chatbot).
+View a deployed sample of our PizzaBot [here](#test-your-messenger-chatbot).

 </TabItem>

 </Tabs>

-- Getting sarufi credentials
+- Getting Sarufi credentials

-    To authorize our chabot, we are are going to use authorization keys from sarufi.
-Log in into your [sarufi account](https://sarufi.io).
-Go to your Profile to get API key.
+    To authorize our chatbot, we are are going to use authorization keys from Sarufi.
+Login into your [Sarufi Account](https://sarufi.io).
+Go to your Profile to get your API key.

     ![Sarufi API key](/img/sarufi_authorization.png)